Will the status of non-UK nationals working or studying in the UK change when the UK leaves the EU?

 If approved, the UK-EU Withdrawal Agreement will maintain visa-free work and study rights for individuals from the European Economic Area (EEA) until the end of the Brexit transition period.
 The scheduled end date for the transition is 31 December 2020 but could be pushed back if the UK and EU agree to an extension.

 For non-UK EEA nationals living in the UK before exit day, a settlement scheme has been introduced so they can apply for permanent residency.
-Find further information on eligibility on the government's website.
+Find further information on eligibility at GOV.UK.

 Irish citizens’ work, study and residency rights are to be protected unconditionally.